maawoo/TDC_thesis/source/04_results.md

 Some smaller scale patterns are apparent in both optical datasets, which can be explained by the cloud/cloud-shadow-mask used for the computation.
 They correspond to possible false positive detections of the modified FMask algorithm that is used during ARD processing [@Frantz2015; @Frantz2018].
 Examples are highlighted as (A) and (B) in Figure @fig:pp_obs_s2.
 Various points are repeatedly flagged as cloudy and appear as circular areas of fewer observations because of the 300 m cloud-buffer chosen during processing (see @tbl:force-params), while other areas outline the extent of water bodies due to false positive cloud-shadow detections.
 Other patterns seem to show a naturally higher occurrence of cloud cover due to topography.
 As highlighted by (C) the number of valid observations in the Thuringian forest is noticeably lower than in the Thuringian basin located to the northeast.

+\newpage
 ### Roda Forest Analysis

 #### Concept

-- Motivation
-  - Drought 2018
-  - Impacts on forest?
-- Description of workflow
-  - Jupyter notebook available on Github
+...

-#### Results
+#### Results {#sec:roda_results}

-- *Fig: Median difference for 2018/2019 related to 2017 with an area of apparent degradation/drought impact and one without, highlighted*
+- *Fig: Median NDVI difference for 2018/2019 (combined) related to 2017 with an area of apparent degradation/drought impact and one without, highlighted/marked*
-  - Zoom into the forest patch of interest and mark two points: (1) Degraded patch, (2) Non-degraded patch
-- *Fig: Time-series plots of areas highlighted in figure before*
+- *Fig: Time-series plots of areas highlighted in figure before.*
+  - Lineplots VH backscatter ascending/descending (smoothed -> rolling mean?)
+  - Scatter of NDVI data points used for median calculation for the summer periods

-- Individual figs for median NDVI 2017, 2018, 2019 in Appendix
+- Individual figures for median NDVI 2017, 2018, 2019 in APPENDIX
+  - Also VH backscatter median?
+And same difference plot?